Skip to main content

 Pulk eyes fourth title

-Most people do not have fond recollections of the Covid epidemic.
+Most people do not have fond recollections of the COVID-19 pandemic.

 Pulk, a junior 190-pounder at Badger/Greenbush-Middle River, remained on pace for her fourth-consecutive state championship with a pair of victories Friday.
 Pulk, one of three wrestling Pulk sisters (Emily is a seventh-grader and Maddie a freshman) has been one of the most dominant girl wrestlers in its young history.
 Over the course of her high school career, which already includes three state titles, Pulk compiled a 92-3 record.
 She’s 31-0 this season.